research-virtualfortknox/msb-client-websocket-nodejs/doc/publish_release.md

 npm version [<newversion> | major | minor | patch | premajor | preminor | prepatch ]
 ```

-## Publish Version Of Library (travis)
+## Publish Version Of Library (Github Action)

-Travis CI will automatically publish the project to NPM registry if:
+Github Action CI will automatically publish the project to NPM registry if:
 * project version was updated using `npm version`
 * new version commited
 * git `TAG` has beed created for commit